KitwareMedical/SlicerITKUltrasound/Documentation/source/index.rst

 - `3D Slicer`_: The medical imaging software platform for this project.
 - ITKUltrasound_: This module from the ITK_ library
   contains the core classes used by this extension.
-- PLUS_: The Public Library of Ultrasound is another library with a Slicer extension useful for diagnostic ultrasound.
+- PLUS_: The Public Library of UltraSound [Lasso2014]_ is another library with a Slicer extension useful for diagnostic ultrasound.
 PLUS focuses on data acquisition, pre-processing, and calibration for navigated image-guided interventions while this extension focuses on image formation, processing,